90 Day Drug and Alcohol Treatment Transformation

 “The purpose of spiritual practice is to affect a transformation in our attitudes; to make our minds more positive.” – Dalai Lama

-What is it like:
+What Drug & Alcohol Rehab is like:

 After a 90-day treatment program your son or daughter should have established a solid foundation to start a new sober life on.
 With this new life, people might seek a new career choice and activities.
 This is a good thing since the old choices had them choosing to drink and use drugs to fill a void.

-Once leaving an inpatient rehab they should have made new friends to go to meetings and other sober activities with.
+Once they leave an inpatient rehab they should have made new friends to go to meetings and other sober activities with.
 They might learn how to go to sport games and clubs without relying on drinking to make the social event fun.
 You should have more faith in them that they can still go out where alcohol is served and not be tempted to use.

 The longer someone was in treatment the larger chance they have at long-term sobriety, so if people who committed to 90 days and successfully completed the program should have gained some trust back in you that they can slowly, but surely start making wiser decisions.